cocos/cocos-docs/en/animation/skeletal-animation.md

 Based on the framework design of the **pre-baking system**, instancing of the skinned model is also within reach, but there is some more underlying information that needs to be collected to ensure correctness.

-The fundamental problem here is that each model within the same Drawcall must use the same skeleton texture, if not, the display will be completely misaligned.
+The fundamental problem here is that each model within the same drawcall must use the same skeleton texture, if not, the display will be completely misaligned.
 So how the animation data is assigned to each skeleton texture becomes a user-defined piece of information that can be configured in the [Joint Texture Layout](joint-texture-layout.md) panel in the editor menu bar **Panel -> Animation**.

 > **Note**:
 > 1. Instancing is only supported under the **pre-baking system**. we have not strictly forbidden to enable instancing under the **real-time computation framework** (only in-editor warnings), but the animation effect will definitely be problematic, depending on the actual material assignment of the model.
 In the best case, the animation will be identical from instance to instance, in the worst case it will cause the model to be completely misaligned.